An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Problem Statement and system model

-The problem here can be stated as finding the optimal $s$ and $r$ in $\boldsymbol{P}$ where the dominant frequencies are present.
+The problem here can be formulated as finding the optimal $s$ and $r$ in $\boldsymbol{P}$, by which the dominant frequencies are present.
 Those frequencies will represent the reflection points which are effective targets.
-In Eq. (\ref{periodogram}), $w_{k,l}$ is the value at the $k^{th}$ and $l^{th}$ position in the matrix $\boldsymbol{W}$.
-It is a window function that reduces the side-lobe levels of each dominant frequency. $N'$ and $M'$ are the extended values of N and M such that $N'\ge N$ and $M'\ge M$.
-They can improve the precision of the estimation, but do not have any effect on the radar resolution.
-Eq. (\ref{periodogram}) is equivalent to taking an $M'$-\gls{FFT} of each column of $\boldsymbol{H}$ then an $N'$-\gls{IFFT} of each row of the previous resulting matrix as depicted in Fig.~\ref{periodogram_process}.
-Consequently, Eq. (\ref{periodogram}) outputs dominant peaks where targets are supposed to be located.
+In (\ref{periodogram}), $w_{k,l}$ is the value at the $k$th row and $l$th column in matrix $\boldsymbol{W}$.
+It is a window function that reduces the side-lobe levels of each dominant frequency. $N'$ and $M'$ are the extended values of $N$ and $M$ such that $N'\ge N$ and $M'\ge M$. $N'$ and $M'$ can improve the precision of the estimation, but do not have any effect on the radar resolution.
+As such, (\ref{periodogram}) is equivalent to taking an $M'$-\gls{FFT} of each column of $\boldsymbol{H}$ then an $N'$-\gls{IFFT} of each row of the previously resulting matrix as depicted in Fig.~\ref{periodogram_process}.
+Consequently, (\ref{periodogram}) outputs dominant peaks, where targets are supposed to be located.
 Due to the whiteness of the noise, the detection threshold is equal to $\sigma^{2}\ln(P_{fa})$ \cite{Braun2014OFDMRA}.
-More explicitly, as established in Eq. (\ref{hypo}), any point \mbox{($s$, $r$)} such that $P(s,r) \ge \sigma^{2}\ln(P_{fa})$ is considered as a target, otherwise it is a noise, so a false target, where $P_{fa}$ is the desired probability of false alarm.
+More explicitly, as established in (\ref{hypo}), any point \mbox{($s$, $r$)} such that $P(s,r) \ge \sigma^{2}\ln(P_{fa})$ is considered as a target, otherwise it is regarded as a noise, i.e., a false target, where $P_{fa}$ is the desired probability of false alarm.
+Mathematically, we have

-Once we get the list of the estimates $\hat{s}$ and $\hat{r}$, the corresponding targets range and velocity values are deduced as follows:
+Once we obtain the list of estimates $\hat{s}$ and $\hat{r}$, the corresponding targets range and velocity values are deduced as follows: